theragatha/theragatha.github.io/content/en/theragatha/sujato/chapter-two/thag2.40.md

 bookHidden: true
 ---

-## 2.40 Moggallāna the Great
+## 2.40 Kappaṭakura

+This fellow, “Rag-rice”, he sure is a rag.
+This place has been made for practising jhāna,
+Like a crystal vase filled to the brim
+With the nectar of the deathless,
+Into which enough Dhamma has been poured.

+Don’t nod off, Rag—
+I’ll smack your ear!
-When I had understood the nature of the mind,
+Nodding off in the middle of the Saṅgha?
-I made it still and unified;
-Concentrated, I realized
-The ending of all fetters.
+You haven’t learnt a thing.

 ## Notes